Sdim: A Qudit Stabilizer Simulator: Evaluation and application of Pauli frames for qudit FTQC benchmarking

-The length $s$ is the number of additional samples to generate from the measurements of a single reference sample, which is evaluated \textit{by skipping all noise channels}.
-Each row in this frame tableau represents the (random) data to needed to compute a distinct shot.
+The length $s + 1$ is the number of additional samples to generate from the single reference shot.
+This reference obtained by tableau simulation that \textit{by ignores all noise gates}.
+Each row in this frame tableau represents the random rotations of a distinct shot.
+The procedure for initializing and evaluating a single frame (row) is as follows: